 A fee will be assessed for all payment checks returned uncollected by the student's bank to CAU.
-A check returned for any reason (i.e., insufficient funds, stop payment, account closed, etc.) does not cancel the student's fee liability.
+A check returned for any reason (i.e., insufficient funds, uncollected funds, stop payment, account closed, etc.) does not cancel the student's fee liability.
 Any student who emits a NSF or uncollected check will be placed immediately on hold for all student services, including class attendance until the check and the corresponding fee are satisfied.
-The University will not accept any checks from the student for any future service(s) and may be cause for the student's review before the Quality Assurance Committee.
+The University will not accept any checks from the student for any future service(s) and may be cause for disciplinary action.
 The only acceptable form of payment thereafter will be by cashier's check, credit card or money order.